dannagle/PacketSender/README.md

 	* Load Starter Panel will load the Panel assigned as starter.
 If no panel is set as the starter, an empty panel project will open.
 * Highlighting 2 or more saved packets and clicking on the **Generate Panel** button (Generate Panel button only appears when multiple packets are selected)

+Packet Sender supports launching in panel-only mode with the starter panel using the command line option `--starterpanel`

 ![](/screenshots/ps_panel_generate.PNG)